KickingAnimal/IOT-DC-LTE_project/README.md

 ### Prerequisites

+- Software:
    - Visual Studio Code (VSCode)
    - PyMakr Extension for VSCode
    - Python 3.x
    - Flask
+- Hardware:
    - Pycom FiPy
    - Pycom Expansion Board (Or some way to power and send data to the FiPy)
+   - NB-IOT capable SIM Card (for testing WiFi is available)
+   - Antenna optimized for LTE (u.fl connector)

-- Basic knowledge of GitHub and VS Code is expected and reading documentation of software (extentions) used, as that is better at explaining how to use it.
+- Basic knowledge of GitHub and VS Code is expected and reading documentation of software (extentions) used, as that is best for understanding the full workings of the software.

 ### Step 1: Downloading the Code